trambarhq/trambar/docs/user-guide.md

 ## Notifications

-In the **Notifications** page, you'll find the notification messages, typically generated when other people react to your stories:
+In the **Notifications** page, you'll find your notification messages, informing you how others people have reacted to your stories:

 ![Notifications](img/client-notifications.png)

-By default, you're immediately alerted upon receiving a notification.
-You can alter this behavior in the [Settings](#settings) to reduce the amount of distraction.
+By default, you're immediately alerted upon receiving most notifications.
+You can adjust this behavior in the [Settings](#notification) to reduce the amount of distraction.

 Unread notifications will be marked as read after a few seconds.